 We begin by declaring the module.

 module, a basic building block in Verilog HDL is a keyword here to declare the module’s name.
 OR_2 is the identifier.
 Identifiers are how we name the module.
 The list in parenthesis is the port list containing input and output ports.
+You can check out the many other ways in which you can declare the I/O ports in a Verilog program.
 Then we write:

 or(Y, A, B); endmodule